joansalasoler/vpype-gscrib/docs/user-guide.md

 [document]
-length-units = "mm"          # Using metric units tool-mode = "marker"         # Using marker mode for pen plotting rack-mode = "manual"         # Manual tool changes for different pens travel-speed = "3000mm"      # Speed for non-drawing moves safe-z = "1cm"               # Safe height for non-drawing moves plunge-z = "1mm"             # Height at which to begin plunging
+length-units = "mm"          # Using metric units tool-type = "marker"         # Using marker mode for pen plotting rack-type = "manual"         # Manual tool changes for different pens travel-speed = "3000mm"      # Speed for non-drawing moves safe-z = "1cm"               # Safe height for non-drawing moves plunge-z = "1mm"             # Height at which to begin plunging